BryanHogan/bryanhogan/src/content/blog/show-your-work.md

 ## How Has Show Your Work Helped Me?
 Show Your Work has given me a lot of motivation and direction for sharing my work and putting myself out there.
 With a better understanding of why and how to share what I love, I feel more confident.

 It has been one of the major motivations for me to start my blog.
-It also made me start with sharing more on the new Twitters, and now alongside my bachelors final project and thesis.
+It also made me start with sharing more on the new Twitters, and now even alongside my bachelor's final project and thesis.